jsilvaayala/cse15l-lab-reports/LabR1.md

 You will have to reset your password - this link will show you step by step on how to do this: [Step by Step Tutorial](https://drive.google.com/file/d/17IDZn8Qq7Q0RkYMxdiIR0o6HJ3B5YqSW/view)

 ## Installing VS Code
-The second step is Installing [VS Code](https://code.visualstudio.com/) Follow the instructions on the website carefully.
+The second step is installing [VS Code](https://code.visualstudio.com/) Follow the instructions on the website carefully.
 There are diffrent versions for diffrent operating systems so be sure to choose the correct one.
 (Note: If you prefrer to do it on the computers in the lab you can open VS Code on any of the computers.)